Forms + Checklists

 No university funds or resources may be used, university sponsorship provided, or academic credit awarded, in support of travel to these locations.
 All individuals engaging in university-sponsored travel must comply with all applicable travel policies.

 For undergraduates only: if you are not in compliance with Stanford's International Travel Policy, discuss your options with your program sponsor.
-See Travel Exceptions Conditions, Criteria, and Process for more information.
+See Travel Exceptions Criteria, and Process and Timeline for more information.

 Get a passport or check passport validity